core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

                  par_countersign_key : countersign_key_type_capab],
    request_kid : bstr,
    request_piv : bstr,
+   request_kid_context : bstr,
    options : bstr
 ]
 ~~~~~~~~~~~
 {: #fig-ext-aad-encryption title="external_aad for Encryption" artwork-align="center"}

-Compared with Section 5.4 of {{RFC8613}}, the 'algorithms' array in the aad_array additionally includes:
+Compared with Section 5.4 of {{RFC8613}}, the aad_array has the following differences.

+* The 'algorithms' array in the aad_array additionally includes:

-* 'alg_countersign', which specifies Counter Signature Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
+   - 'alg_countersign', which specifies Counter Signature Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
 This parameter MUST encode the value of Counter Signature Algorithm as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this counter signature algorithm.

-* 'par_countersign', which specifies the CBOR array Counter Signature Parameters from the Common Context (see {{ssec-common-context-cs-params}}).
+   - 'par_countersign', which specifies the CBOR array Counter Signature Parameters from the Common Context (see {{ssec-common-context-cs-params}}).
 In particular:

       - 'countersign_alg_capab' is the array of COSE capabilities for the countersignature algorithm indicated in 'alg_countersign'.

       - 'countersign_key_type_capab' is the array of COSE capabilities for the COSE key type used by the countersignature algorithm indicated in 'alg_countersign'.

-* 'par_countersign_key', which specifies Counter Signature Key Parameters from the Common Context (see {{ssec-common-context-cs-key-params}}).
+   - 'par_countersign_key', which specifies Counter Signature Key Parameters from the Common Context (see {{ssec-common-context-cs-key-params}}).
 In particular, 'countersign_key_type_capab' is the array of COSE capabilities for the COSE key type used by the countersignature algorithm indicated in 'alg_countersign'.

+* The new element 'request_kid_context' contains the value of the 'kid context' in the COSE object of the request (see {{sec-cose-object-kid}}).

 ### external_aad for Signing ### {#sec-cose-object-ext-aad-sign}